Residents worry, keep faith as Los Angeles brushfire burns near homes

 Exacerbating relief efforts have been searingly hot temperatures and dangerous wind conditions that have blanketed the state for several days.

-California residents were under an extreme heat warning through the weekend with temperatures hitting almost triple digits, according to the National Weather Service.
+Much of California was under an extreme heat warning through the weekend with temperatures hitting almost triple digits in some places, according to the National Weather Service.